DEALTALFA/TASK/Task18/README.md

 * `setenforce 0`
 5. Make the extracted folder writable
 * `chmod 777 <filename>`
+7. Create a RD
-6. Now you can browse
+6. Now you can browse and give credential it prompt for to set